Gadding with Ghouls: One of Gilderoy Lockhart's books.

 Etym: Astur palumbarius and relatives, primarily short-winged, forest-dwelling accipters.
 All the other textbook authors named have names clearly relating to the subject of their books, but I'm at a loss to explain this one.
 A pun on a real-world author's name, perhaps?

 governors, board of: Some sort of oversight board for Hogwarts.
-Lucius Malfoy is a member.
+Lucius Malfoy is (or was) a member.

 Goyle, Gregory: The slightly stupider of Draco Malfoy's cronies, now a Beater on the Slytherin Quidditch team.